-Hameed-El spent three years in the military, which he said was a positive negative experience.
+Hameed-El spent three years in the military, which he said was both a positive and a negative experience.
 There he experienced racism and other challenges.
 But what he also found was a kind of discipline, work ethic and accomplishment that would last him a lifetime.

-He said that kind of discipline to get things done despite of obstacles big and/or small, doing them with people who liked and didn’t like, taught him valuable lessons about getting things accomplished, which he has passed along to others.
+He said that kind of discipline to get things done, despite obstacles big or small and doing them with people who he liked and didn’t like, taught him valuable lessons about getting things accomplished, which he has passed along to others.

 Lessons from Boxing

 Hameed-El said some of those same lessons can be found in boxing.
-He said a boxer that ignores the rigorous training it takes for fights, gets exposed pretty quickly in the ring against fighters who have trained, regardless of the talent.
+He said a boxer who ignores the rigorous training it takes for fights gets exposed pretty quickly in the ring against fighters who have trained, regardless of talent.
 Those results are often pretty painful.

-“Success at any level requires us to do thing when we want to be at a party or laughing with friends relaxing,” Hameed-El said.
-“You need that discipline whether writing a 20-page report or working out in the boxing ring, staying away from chicks or whatever it takes to be successful.
+“Success at any level requires us to do things when we want to be at a party or laughing with friends or relaxing,” Hameed-El said.
+“You need that discipline, whether writing a 20-page report or working out in the boxing ring, staying away from chicks or whatever it takes to be successful.
 It doesn’t always taste good but you’ve got to do it.”

 His Next Level Boxing Club continues to work with youth and guide young people to a live away from the streets.

-Many have come to treasure Hameed-El mentorship and work in the community.
+Many have come to treasure Hameed-El’s mentorship and work in the community.

-“Hassan has been giving young women and men of Cumberland County great advice since as long as I can remember,” John Fuqua, founder of Life Worth Living in Bridgeton, told Front Runner New Jersey about Hameed-El.
-“As a man he has been an example for many young men who never had a father figure!
-Hassan is an example of a man with principals and standards.”
+“Hassan has been giving young women and men of Cumberland County great advice since as long as I can remember,” John Fuqua, founder of Life Worth Living in Bridgeton, told Front Runner New Jersey.
+“As a man, he has been an example for many young men who never had a father figure.
+Hassan is an example of a man with principles and standards.”

-“This man has been like a father to me, took me under his wing exposed me to so much,” Thomas said on Facebook recently and Hameed-El.
-“He has truly been my role model my brother and friend.”
+“This man has been like a father to me, took me under his wing and exposed me to so much,” Thomas said on Facebook.
+“He has truly been my role model, my brother, and friend.”

-Jeru Ramesi-El said in 2019: “This brother is a cornerstone in the Asiaitc and Moslem community.
+Jeru Ramesi-El said in 2019: “This brother is a cornerstone in the Asiatic and Muslim community.
 Coming up, I sat at his feet learning wisdom.
-Anytime I am in my brothers presence, I always walk away with something powerful.”
+Anytime I am in my brother’s presence, I always walk away with something powerful.”

 The Right Direction

-“I have no expectation or no hope for any other kind of other than to help make the man or the woman address whatever concerns they have and point him in the right direction,” Hameed-El said.
-“Hopefully, all I want as recognition is to see them be successful and be better than before we found.
+“I have no expectation or hope of any other kind, other than to help make the man or the woman address whatever concerns they have and point him in the right direction,” Hameed-El said.
+“All I want as recognition is to see them be successful and be better than before we found them.”

-He said the words he shares are often shared to other family members and friends, where he hopes his guidance is magnified.
+He said the words he expresses are often shared with other family members and friends, with whom he hopes his guidance is magnified.

 “If you affect someone in a positive way, then all praise to Allah.
 If not, still all praise to Allah.
-We all have a capacity for to do whatever certain things to help people.
-You can’t say ‘why you’ or why not you.'”
+We all have a capacity to do certain things to help people.
+You can’t say ‘why you’ or ‘why not you.'”